From Field to Flavor: A Comparison of Work-Life in Kerala's Tea, Coffee, And Cardamom Plantations

 Sarkar, G. K. (1988).
 Sarkar, R. L., & Lama, M. P. (Eds.).
 Tea plantation workers in the Eastern Himalayas: A study on wages, employment, and living standards (Book review).
 Indian Journal of Agricultural Economics, 43(4), 674.

-Tharian George, K. (1982).
+Tharian G. K. (1982).
 The economics of tea plantations in South India (Doctoral dissertation, University of Cochin).

 Thomas, J. (1979).
 The economics of the rubber plantation industry in Kerala.